simzero-oss/rom-js/README.md

 # rom.js

-rom.js is a JS module for solving the online stage of reduced-order model (ROM) and visualizing the outputs on the web.
+rom.js is a JavaScript port for solving the online stage of reduced-order model (ROM) and visualizing the outputs on the web.
 The current version uses [OpenFOAM](https://www.openfoam.com) and [ITHACA-FV](https://github.com/mathLab/ITHACA-FV) for generating the CFD snapshots and the ROM.

 ## Usage